 Despite the disruptions caused by the coronavirus disease ("COVID-19") in the year 2021, the total revenue of the Group for the year ended 31 December 2021 increased by approximately 50.9% to RMB274.9 million as compared with that of approximately RMB182.2 million for the year ended 31 December 2020.
 Such increase was resulted from the relaxation of the control measures to combat the spread of the COVID-19 pandemic, which has led to the increase in the momentum of the economic activities in the domestic market of the People's Republic of China (the "PRC").
-This substantial increase in the total revenue of the Group has led to the increase in the net profit of the Group from approximately RMB0.8 million for the year ended 31 December 2020 to approximately RMB24.7 million for the year ended 31 December 2020 to approximately RMB24.7 million for the year ended 31 December 2020.
+This substantial increase in the total revenue of the Group has led to the increase in the net profit of the Group from approximately RMB0.8 million for the year ended 31 December 2020 to approximately RMB24.7 million for the year ended 31 December 2021.